 g.
 Include a date

-Local Collaborator:
+Local Collaborator

 Local collaborators are strongly recommended when conducting research overseas.
 Ideally, the local collaborator is someone who has spent significant time in the country in which the research will take place.
 A local collaborator assists in identifying research sites, navigating local norms, overcoming language barriers, building ties in the community, understanding local ethical regulations, applying US regulations, and locating an international review entity for the country in which the study is to be done.
 Collaborating institutions can often complete ethics reviews for the research team.
 Investigators conducting high-risk studies in certain countries may be required to have a local collaborator.

-Translators/Translations:
+Translators/Translations

 Researchers conducting research with participants who speak a language other than English must translate all surveys, consent forms, assent forms, parental permission forms, guardian permission forms, recruitment flyers, recruitment scripts, and any other communications with participants into their native language.
 Consulting with a local collaborator will assist the research team in determining if all documents have been translated into the local dialect accurately.
 Translators must be proficient in English and the language spoken by the participants.
 Translators must be identified in the proposal along with their credentials.
 Translator certifications should be noted.
 The IRB will have the translated documents assessed by their own consultant by creating a new translation or a back translation.
 All translations must be accompanied by a “Letter of Certification” from the translator giving: